becdetat/becdetat.com/_posts/post/2025-03-15-open-webui-and-openai.md

 In Network Chuck's video he sets up Open WebUI and Ollama on a cloud VPS, which I don't want to do at the moment.
 I've already got a homelab server that I use to locally self-host a number of services, so I went in search of a Docker Compose file that I could use to set up just Open WebUI on that server.
 Luckily Network Chuck's second channel has a video where [he does just that](https://www.youtube.com/watch?v=JJ_0-pAOIEk).

 You could do this on any machine that has Docker installed.
-Here's the `docker-compose.yml` file that I used:
+Here's the `docker-compose.yml` file that I used, almost verbatim from Network Chuck's video:

 ```yaml
 services: